Blink

 • Aggregators

-Blink Co. is one of the most relevant examples of a direct ordering platform
+Blink Co. is one of the most relevant examples of a direct ordering platform.

 This is where the online restaurant, retail, and grocery store business owners have a free hand overrunning their virtual shops.